Arthur Needham: Early life and education

 Needham was born on February 5, 1859, in Sheffield, England.
 He was brought to America at the age of nine, and lived with friends of the family in Saginaw, Michigan.
 He grew up and was educated there.

 Career

 Lumbering business and Peninsular Railroad Company

-Needham came to Washington State in 1883, when the lumber business was popular, and a vast array of men were employed in its different branches.
+Needham came to Washington Territory in 1883, when the lumber business was popular, and a vast array of men were employed in its different branches.
 Growing up in Saginaw, the city considered the "center of a large lumbering industry," Needham was interested in logging.
 In Washington, he started to work as a cruiser, or estimator, his job being to investigate forests and closely study their qualities to provide information to lumber purchasers.
 He became an expert in this field.

 Needham worked as an assistant manager at Satsop Railroad, which became a part of the Peninsular Railroad Company in 1889.
 After working five years for the company, he was made Superintendent of Building and Operating, combining that position with his job as a cruiser.